Cuttack–Sambalpur line: History

 In 1922, a railway line was built from Talcher to Nergundi to connect the coalfields in Talcher to the Howrah-Chennai main line.
 But since there was a need to connect the coalfields of Western Odisha to Eastern Odisha, the Talcher–Sambalpur railway project was commissioned in 1983 and the work began in 1987.
 It was completed in 1996 and became operational in 1998.
 The flagging off of the Tapaswini Express, the first passenger train of the section by the Hon'ble Minister of Railways, fulfilled the long cherished dream of the people of Odisha to have a cultural, emotional, and socio-economic integration of the eastern and western parts of the State.
 This rail link, apart from relieving congestion of the Howrah–Mumbai and Howrah–Chennai trunk routes, reduced the distance between Cuttack, Bhubaneswar, and Puri, respectively the commercial, political, and cultural capitals of Odisha, to important Indian cities of Western and Northern India such as Mumbai, New Delhi, etc. by 380 km.

-Electrification and doubling
+Electrification and track doubling

-The track doubling and the electrification of the Nergundi–Talcher section were completed in 2015.
+The track doubling and the electrification of the Cuttack–Talcher section were completed in 2015.
 The electrification of Talcher–Sambalpur section was completed in 2018.
 The track doubling work of Talcher-Sambalpur was completed in 2023, thus completing the track doubling and electrification of the entire Cuttack-Sambalpur route.